Skip to Content

 Main Content

-The AOS Visiting Trainee Grant program offers a special opportunity for one resident, fellow, or recent graduate of a program in neurology to receive a grant to travel outside his or her home country for a traineeship in movement disorders.
+The AOS Visiting Trainee Grant program offers a special opportunity for residents, fellows, or recent graduates of a program in neurology to receive a grant to travel outside your home country for a traineeship in movement disorders.

 The program enables education, training and experience in movement disorders across the region and fosters long-term links between medical training and research sites within the AOS.